Athletics at the 2019 South Asian Games

-Athletics, aka track and field was among the sports to be contested at the 2019 South Asian Games.
+Athletics, track and field was among the sports to be contested at the 2019 South Asian Games.
 The sport was hosted at the Dasarath Stadium.

 Hassan Saaid of the Maldives, won his country's first ever South Asian Games gold medal.
 Sri Lanka topped the medal count, winning a total of 15 gold medals, marking the first time since the 1993 games where the country has topped the athletics medal table.